python-lml/lml/docs/source/api_tutorial.rst

 .. literalinclude:: ../../examples/v2/robotchef_api/robotchef_api/__init__.py
   :language: python
-  :linenos:

-scan_plugins here load all modules that start with "robotchef_" and as well as the modules in the white_list.
-And that is how you will write the main component as a library.
+scan_plugins here loads all modules that start with "robotchef_" and as well as the module `robotchef_api.robot_cuisine` in the white_list.

+This is how you will write the main component as a library.

 Built-in plugin and Standalone plugin
 --------------------------------------

 You may have noticed that a copy of robotchef_britishcuisine is placed in v2 directory.
-Why not using the same one above v2 directory? although they are almost identical, there is minor difference. robotchef_britishcuisine in v2 directory depends on robotchef_api but the other British cuisine package depends on robotchef.
+Why not using the same one above v2 directory? although they are almost identical, there is a minor difference. robotchef_britishcuisine in v2 directory depends on robotchef_api but the other British cuisine package depends on robotchef.
 Hence, if you look at the fry.py in v2 directory, you will notice a slight difference:

 .. literalinclude:: ../../examples/v2/robotchef_britishcuisine/robotchef_britishcuisine/fry.py
-  :language: python
-  :linenos:

-The package where the Chef was defined is different.
-So I would like to conclude that there are no difference in writing built-in plugins nor standalone plugins.
+  :diff: ../../examples/robotchef_britishcuisine/robotchef_britishcuisine/fry.py